Agra Bank

-Agra Bank
+History

-By 1840 its business was still confined to advances to the military.
+The bank was founded in 1833, but by 1840 its business was still confined to advances to the military.
 Attempts to circulate banknotes were blocked by the government but in any case notes had little appeal to the bulk of local residents.
 A branch was established in Somerset Place, Calcutta and by the mid-1850s Calcutta had become its head office with branches in Madras and Bombay and a London agency.
 Branches in Lahore and Canton were added and at the end of the 1850s the head office was moved to London.